a growth & aquisition case study

 Context

 New users exploring Candid’s educational offerings often struggled to understand which courses were most relevant to their goals.
-The existing discovery experience relied on self-directed browsing, which created friction and drop-off during early exploration.
+The existing experience relied on self-directed browsing, which created friction and drop-off during early exploration.

 This presented an opportunity to improve activation by helping users quickly find content that matched their needs.